kshitijsingh559/spring_financials/README.md

 6. Run `php artisan schedule:run` in a seperate tab/window to run the schedulars.

 7. Import postman collecting (SpringFinancials.postman_collection.json) for api documentation.

+8. Run `php artisan app:reset-all-scores` to reset all the points.